snowplow/snowplow-ecommerce-tracking-accelerator/content/tracking/refunds.md

 {{% tab name="Node.js" %}}
 #### Track refunds using a self describing event

-To track refunds in the Node.js tracker, you can use the `buildSelfDescribingEvents` method together with the correct parameters for the refund event.
+To track refunds in the Node.js tracker, you can use the `buildSelfDescribingEvent` method together with the correct parameters for the refund event.

 ```ts
 /* Where `t` is a placeholder for the initialized tracker instance on your application.  */